NoTwo-2/ScooterCharger/webserver/README.md

 ```
 This event will eventually handle logging and admin notifications, as well as keep track of expired reservations.

-- **status_code** (Required) - This is a numeric representation of the status of the locker. `0` means there are no problems, `1` means an error has occured, but the charging station is still operational, `2` means a fatal error has occured and the charging station is no longer operational.
+- **status_code** (Required) - This is a numeric representation of the status of the locker.
+    - `0` means there are no problems
+    - `1` means an error has occured, but the charging station is still operational
+    - `2` means a fatal error has occured and the charging station is no longer operational
-- **error_msg** - This is a string containing a custom error message describing the error in more detail upon receiving a `1` or `2` in the `status_code`.
+- **error_msg** - This is a string containing a custom error message describing the error in more detail upon receiving a value greater than `0` in the `status_code`.
 - **locker_list** - This is an array of JSON objects containing various information from each locker.
 Required values are provided below. **IMPORTANT**: every time the client emits this event, it must send information for *all lockers and in the same order*.
 This list is how lockers are given their indexes.
 Otherwise, the information provided here will only be used for logging purposes.
     - **state** - This stores whether the specific locker is available or not.
+        - `"unlocked"` means the locker is unlocked and available for reservation
+        - `"locked"` means the locker is locked

 ## Client Side Event Listeners